 Microblading eyebrows is another semi-permanent makeup treatment that enhances the eyebrows but in a very subtle, natural-looking way.

 It also implies PMU pigments being inserted into the surface layers of the skin, but it’s done with a manual tool that looks like a blade consisting of several tiny needles.
 The blade is used to draw hair-like strokes on the skin, imitating brow hairs.
-The results are thicker and fuller brows.
+The results are natural and fuller brows.

 As with powder brows, after the initial appointment, there is a touch-up about 6 weeks later.

 Want to find out more about microblading?
 Follow the links: